-This External Review process is intended to comply with the Affordable Care Act of 2010 external review requirements.
+This External Review process is intended to comply with the ACA external review requirements.

 If your appeal of a claim is denied based upon medical necessity, you may request further review by an independent review organization ("IRO") as described below.
 In the normal course, you may only request external review after you have exhausted the internal review and appeals process described above.